rockysx27/AirlineTycoon/README.md

 * Fixed bug where player can 'survive' being overtaken by skipping dialog at the right moment
 * Classic mission 04 now uses correct route utilization
     * Previously, even though boss said that routes must be 20% utilized, game would check for 20% plane utilization
+* Addon mission 09: Fixed counting of Uhrig flights
+    * Note that computer players always have and still are cheating in this mission
-* First class mission 07: Only need to have 2 repaired planes, not all of them in case more planes were bought
+* First class mission 07: Only need to have two repaired planes, not all of them in case more than two were bought
-* Evolution mission 02: Only need to have 5 planes with full safety upgrades, not all of them in case more planes were bought
+* Evolution mission 02: Only need to have five planes with full safety upgrades, not all of them in case more than five were bought
+* Fixed many random crashes

-Computer player:
+Default computer player:
 * Uses now same credit limit
 * Uses now same rules for trading stock
     * Trading fee (100 + 10% of volume) now also for computer players (fee existed only for player)